GabrielFerrante/DALRL-YOLOV11/README.md

 - Start the cycle (adjust the number of cycles.
 Default: 10). (**File**: cicle.py)

+### Bugs

 - In case of an error: Check GPU memory consumption.
 Modify the checkpoint to restart the cycle from where it stopped. (**File**: active_learning_logs\active_learning_checkpoint.json)

 - Avoid running other tasks on the GPU, as this may cause the algorithm to crash.

+- If the agents train with stable_baselines3  crashed without errors in logs, save the file active_learning_logs\active_learning_checkpoint.json (change the file if you need) and restart your machine and the cycle.